 Looking at My Genes: What Can They Tell Me About My Mental Health?

 Research conducted and funded by the National Institute of Mental Health (NIMH) has found that many mental disorders are caused by a combination of biological, environmental, psychological, and genetic factors.
 In fact, a growing body of research has found that certain genes and gene variations are associated with mental disorders.
-So what is the best way to “look at your genes” and determine your own personal risk?
+So, what is the best way to “look at your genes” and determine your personal risk?

 Your Family Health History

 If a family member has a mental disorder, it does not necessarily mean you will develop one.
 Many other factors also play a role.
-But knowing your family mental health history can help you determine whether you are at a higher risk for certain disorders, help your doctor recommend actions for reducing your risk, and enable both you and your doctor to look for early warning signs.
+But knowing your family’s mental health history can help you determine whether you are at a higher risk for certain disorders, help your doctor to recommend actions for reducing your risk, and enable both you and your doctor to look for early warning signs.

 Talk to Your Blood Relatives

 The first step in creating a family health history is to talk to your blood relatives.
 The most helpful information comes from “first-degree” relatives—parents, brothers, sisters, and children.
 Information from “second-degree” relatives—such as nieces, nephews, half-brothers, half-sisters, grandparents, aunts, and uncles—also can be helpful.